Compilers

 [--ghc-strict-data] [--ghc-strict] <FILE>.agda

-When the flag --ghc-strict-data is used inductive data and record constructors are compiled to constructors with strict arguments.
+When the flag --ghc-strict-data is used, inductive data and record constructors are compiled to constructors with strict arguments.
 (This does not apply to certain builtin types—lists, the maybe type, and some types related to reflection—and might not apply to types with COMPILE GHC = data pragmas.)

-When the flag --ghc-strict is used the GHC backend generates mostly strict code.
+When the flag --ghc-strict is used, the GHC backend generates mostly strict code.
 Note that functions might not be strict in unused arguments, and that function definitions coming from COMPILE GHC pragmas are not affected.
 This flag implies --ghc-strict-data, and the exceptions of that flag applies to this flag as well.
 (Note that this option requires the use of GHC 9 or later.)

 Pragmas